-Prerequisite: At least a 78% on Math A Regents; or at least a 75% average in two years of Regents high school mathematics (including Sequential 2); or satisfactory completion of MAT 002.
+Prerequisite: Two years of Regents H.S. mathematics, with at least a 78% on Math A Regents; or at least a 75% average in two years of Regents H.S. mathematics; or satisfactory completion of Mat 002.

 This course considers fundamental ideas from algebra, trigonometry, and geometry.
 A problem solving approach is used.
-(4.5 lecture hours).
+(4.5 lecture hours)